nightingaleproject/vrdr-dotnet/README.md

 # Read in the FHIR XML death record, completely disassemble then reassemble, and print as FHIR XML
 dotnet run xml2xml 1.xml

-# Read in and parse the FHIR XML or JSON death record and print out some general details about it
-dotnet run 1.xml

 # Read in the given FHIR xml (being permissive) and print out the same; useful for doing validation diffs
 dotnet run checkXml 1.xml